UWSocialComputing/Vitamin-CS/index.md

+![Look Club Banner](/Vitamin-CS/images/Banner.png)

 # Look Club

-![Look Club Banner](/Vitamin-CS/images/Banner.png)

-Look club is a social platform that allows users to watch TV shows asynchronously on a schedule and chat about them with others.
-Here's how it works:
+**Look Club** is a social platform that allows users to watch TV shows asynchronously on a schedule and chat about them with others.

-### STEP 1
+Here's how someone might use it:
-Specify what you want to watch, and how often.
+1. Specify what you want to watch, and how often.
 We'll match you with others who want to do the same!
-### STEP 2
-In your newly formed group, schedule a day of the week and an episode to watch up to together.
+2. In your newly formed group, schedule a day of the week and an episode to watch up to together.
-### STEP 3
-Discuss your thoughts and reactions to that week's watching!
+3. Discuss your thoughts and reactions to that week's watching!
 Don't worry about spoilers, we automatically block potentially risky messages.

 ### Want to see it in action?
 Check out our commercial!